SUYASH-a17/OF1QL/README.md

 #

 ## Project Overview
-This project implements a .
+This project analyzes the F1 qualifying data and implements an optimal line.
 The system is designed to process and analyze the OpenF1 data.

 ## Table of Contents
 - [Features](#features)